 After deciding on a particular brokerage platform, click on the ‘Open Account’ button available on the homepage.

 Now, fill out the account opening form and a Know Your Client (KYC) form.
-You may need to provide your personal details.
+Provide your personal details when needed.

 Complete The Verification Process:

 The most crucial part of opening a trading account is completing a verification process.
 First, you’ll need to upload the identification and income-proof documents for account verification.